shakkky/product-listing-platform/README.md

   ```

 ## Roadmap
-There are a few improvements I would like to make:
+There are a few improvements I'd like to make:
-* Local environment setup optimization - Currently, when the service has just been spun up for the first time on a computer, the DB takes a few seconds to populate (due to the number of records, we see connection pool warnings from localstack).
-Due to this wait time, the REST service returns a sub-set of product items.
-I would like to optimize this mechanism.
+* Local environment setup optimization - I see room for improvement on the mechanism used to populate the LocalStack DynamoDB table for local development.
+Currently, when the service is spun up for the first time, it takes a few seconds for the DB to populate, and we see connection pool warnings due to the high number of write-requests to the LocalStack service.
+Due to this wait time, it takes a few seconds before products are visible on the front end.
 * Implement a pipeline for deployment to AWS.
-I have achieve this in the past using Serverless framework to deploy a react app to an S3 CDN, Lambda REST service, and DynamoDB persistence layer.
+I have achieved this in the past using Serverless framework to deploy a react app to an S3 CDN, Lambda REST service, and DynamoDB persistence layer.
 See here: https://github.com/shakkky/gym-time-platform
 * Use supertest to simluate HTTP requests during testing to run more service-level/functional tests.
 * Use Jest or Selenium to implement functional testing of the front end.
 * Implement pagination in the REST layer.
 The records are currently returned as one chunk.
-This has the potential to cause latency, whuch I consider as an important issue.
+This mechanism has the potential to cause latency.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.